emarforio/nexpo-backend/README.md

 # Welcome
 Welcome to Nexpo - Next generation Expo!

-This project aims to to supply [ARKAD](https://arkad.tlth.se) with an inhouse project management system
+This project aims to to supply [ARKAD](https://arkad.tlth.se) with an inhouse project management system.

 # Table of Contents
 <!-- To update table of contents: npm run update-toc-readme -->